AdobeDocs/experience-platform.en/help/sources/connectors/payments/stripe.md

 >[!TAB Balance Transactions]

 In [!DNL Stripe], **balance transactions** represent the movement of funds between your [!DNL Stripe] accounts.
-For information on specific balance transaction attributes, visit the [[!DNL Stripe] API guide on balance transactions](https://docs.stripe.com/api/balance_transactions).
+Read the [[!DNL Stripe] API guide on balance transactions](https://docs.stripe.com/api/balance_transactions) for more information on specific balance transaction attributes.

 +++Select to view the Stripe Balance Transaction object